jayaesxh/Software-Lab-23/docs/Grids Tab.rst

 7. Transaction Management:
 Transactions are used to manage the creation of merged grids and the deletion of old collinear grids.

+This can be observed in the below image, where the grids in blue colour represent the collinear grids, which later on get merged.

 .. image:: images/Bild2.png

 The following is the python script for ``Grids Merge`` button